Short answer

 The public attestation registry at AEREDIUM's deployment registry means that anyone can independently verify that the software running inside the validators is the same software that was reviewed.
 That's an external verifiability mechanism that doesn't depend on trusting AEREDIUM or its word.

-Why AEGISKey is architecturally different from MPC custody
+Why AERKey is architecturally different from MPC custody

 The private key problem is one of the most costly structural vulnerabilities in digital assets.
 In 2024, the industry lost approximately $1.5 billion to compromised private key infrastructure.
 Four incidents alone account for roughly $2 billion across 2024 and early 2025: